-Angela Peña Dahle is the creator of Signed Ink.
+Angela Peña Dahle is the founder and president of Signed Ink, Inc.

-She writes middle grade fantasy and historical fantasy novels as well as picture books.
+She writes middle grade fantasy and historical fantasy novels, as well as picture books.
 Her articles are published in The Friend as well as School Library Journal.
 She is the recipient of the 2020 WNDB Walter Grant as well as a Las Musas Hermana and SCBWI member.
-When not writing she loves to: collect skeleton keys, paint, seek out hidden gardens, cycle with friends, kayak, and bake delicious fruit tarts.
+When not writing she loves to: collect skeleton keys, paint with watercolor, seek out hidden gardens, and bake delicious fruit tarts.

 Her favorite books are: The Secret Garden, Rooftoppers, Echo, Esperanza Rising, A Snicker of Magic, Rapunzel (by Barbara Rogasky), The Hundred Dresses, Quest (anything Aaron Becker), Tuesday, Drawn Together, Pish Posh said Hieronymus Bosch, Many Moons, and Angelina Ballerina to name a few.
 Some of her favorite illustrators are: Trina Schart Hyman, Rebecca Dautremer, and Lee White.
 One of her favorite jobs of all time (other than writing) was being a media clerk at an arts elementary school.
-Angela is passionate about the color blue, and lives in coastal NC with her family, a husky doodle, and 30 chickens.
+Angela is passionate about the color blue, and lives in coastal FL amongst ancient live oak trees with her family, a husky doodle, and a brood of chickens.